 In one Sunday Pontifical Mass while my fellow seminarian and myself were fixing the bishop’s vestments back in his briefcase, the pastor of the parish handed me a sealed envelope, which according to him has one thousand pesos in it.
 When we got back to the Bishop’s House, we the bishop called us and handed us two different envelopes.
 Quickly, we went to my room to compare notes who has the biggest stipend (as we usually do).
 To our surprise we found 400 hundred pesos in each of our envelopes which leave my former bishop with only 200 pesos!

 The experience I just narrated would always pop up in my mind whenever I think about poverty.
 It reminds me that poverty is not exactly giving up everything to the point of being literally poor.
 To live in poverty is to give up something especially those things that could lead us apart from God.
 It is to detach ourselves from things that keep us away from being loving and generous to other people.

-Finally, a note on the giving of “St. Anthony’s Bread.”
+A note on the giving of “St. Anthony’s Bread.”
 It has also meant the giving of alms to the church out of gratitude for St. Anthony’s intercession, a practice going back many hundreds of years and continuing to this day.
 In turn, the church distributes the “St. Anthony’s Bread” in a manner that will benefit those in most need as well as to help support this “house of peace” where miracles happen each day.
 This is our role to continue to embrace every day with faithful hearts, attending to the needs of the people in our midst who rely on us for sustenance for their hunger and for spiritual guidance.